Observation of ultra-high-Q resonators in the ultrasound via bound states in the continuum: Results

 Figures~\ref{fig:fig4}(b) and~\ref{fig:fig4}(d) depict the transmission (log scale) of the single and double metasurface, respectively, for frequencies between 0.5 and 1.3 MHz.
 Excellent agreement is found between experimental [Figs.~\ref{fig:fig4}(b) and~\ref{fig:fig4}(d)] and numerical results [Figs.~\ref{fig:fig4}(c) and~\ref{fig:fig4}(e)].
-Particularly, the resonant frequency found experimentally correspond to a gap of 0.85 mm, which fits into the experimental uncertainty regarding the fabrication and measurement errors (up to 4 $\%$).
-The $Q$-factor obtained experimentally, as shown in Fig.~\ref{fig:fig4}(d) reaches 345 (see Supplementary Note 4 for further experimental details).
-Even though this experimentally observed BIC is orders of magnitude lower than its numerical counterpart (of around $10^4$), it still represents a huge leap for ultrasound resonators.
-To the best of our knowledge, we are not aware of any resonator working underwater, in the ultrasound with similar $Q$-factor.
-In fact, up to date, the highest observed $Q$-factors in this regime were obtained using phononic cavities, i.e., defects in 1D arrays of solid rods, for example steel.
-To showcase the superiority of our BIC design, we build a phononic cavity of steel rods of diameter 1 mm, consisting in 6 rows, with a gap of 1 mm thickness at its center, as shown in Figs.~\ref{fig:fig4}(b)-(c).
-We perform both numerical and experimental calculation of transmission of such resonator.
-The maximum $Q$ that we can measure from such structure is around 80.
-Hence, our FP BIC resonator provides a much higher $Q$-factor that can be leveraged for future investigations of ultrasound sensors, acoustic imaging systems, and acoustic metasurfaces, in general.
+Particularly, the resonant frequency found experimentally corresponds to a gap of 0.85 mm, falling within the experimental uncertainty related to fabrication and measurement errors (up to 4 $\%$).
+The experimentally obtained $Q$-factor, as illustrated in Fig.~\ref{fig:fig4}(d) reaches 345 (refer to Supplementary Note 4 for further experimental details).
+Even though this experimentally observed BIC is orders of magnitude lower than its numerical counterpart (approximately $10^4$), it still offers a significant advancement for underwater ultrasound resonators.
+To the best of our knowledge, resonators exhibiting similar $Q$-factors in underwater ultrasound applications have not been reported so far.
+In fact, the highest observed $Q$-factors in this regime were achieved using phononic cavities, such as defects in 1D arrays of solid rods, for example, steel.
+To highlight the superior performance of our BIC design, we construct a phononic cavity using steel rods with diameter of 2 mm, period of 2.22 mm, comprising 6 rows and a central gap of 1.78 mm, as shown in Figs.~\ref{fig:fig4}(b)-(c).
+We perform both numerical calculation and experimental measurement of transmission of such resonator.
+The maximum $Q$-factor that we can measure from such structure is around 80.
+Hence, our FP-BIC resonator demonstrates a substantially higher $Q$-factor, providing valuable potential for future investigations in ultrasound sensors, acoustic imaging systems, and acoustic metasurfaces in general.